-According to the regulatory definition in 40 C.F.R.
-230.3s, the term waters of the United States means:
+According to the regulatory definition in 33 CFR Part 32840 C.F.R.
+230.3s, the term waters of the United States (WOTUS) means:

-- 1. All waters which are currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; - 2.
+- 1. The territorial seas, and waters which are currently used, or were used in the past, or may be susceptible to use in interstate or foreign commerce, including waters which are subject to the ebb and flow of the tide [TNWs]; - 2.
 All interstate waters, including interstate wetlands; - 3.
-All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds that the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - a. which are or could be used by interstate or foreign travelers for recreational or other purposes; - b. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - c. which are used or could be used for industrial purposes by industries in interstate commerce; - d. tributaries of waters identified in paragraphs a. through d. of this definition; - e. the territorial sea; and - f. wetlands adjacent to waters identified in paragraphs a. through f. of this definition. - 4.
+All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds that the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - i. which are or could be used by interstate or foreign travelers for recreational or other purposes; - ii. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - iii. which are used or could be used for industrial purposes by industries in interstate commerce; - iv. tributaries of waters identified in paragraphs a. through d. of this definition; - v. the territorial sea; and - vi. wetlands adjacent to waters identified in paragraphs a. through f. of this definition. - 4.
 All impoundments of waters listed above.

 Waste treatment systems, including treatment ponds or lagoons designed to meet the requirements of CWA are typically not considered "aquatic resources" for Corps purposes.
+(Unless they were constructed within WOTUS or if lack of maintenance has caused the feature to function as a wetland and it meets all the criteria for a WOTUS.)

-The Phase I ESA must include a delineation report that includes relevant mapping with the subject property and aquatic resource boundaries clearly marked, USACE Wetland and Upland data sheets, and other pertinent site information.
+If aquatic resources are suspected or identified on the site, the Phase I ESA must include a delineation report that includes relevant mapping with the subject property and aquatic resource boundaries clearly marked, and other pertinent site information.
 DCA requires that a qualified consultant perform an aquatic resources delineation.
 This delineation must be performed in accordance with all federal guidelines and included in the Application.
 The purpose of the delineation is to verify the existence of aquatic resources and to determine the extent thereof.